dave4477/mvcs-framework/README.md

 For backwards compatibility I have used babel.

 To see how to bootstrap, look in main.js in the app folder.
-If you either import the release module or include the script tag, there is no need to import the core classes for the view, controller, model or service.

 The basic principle is as follow:

 Load framework.
 The framework can be accessed through fw.
-Initialize your models, controllers and services, and optional views.
+Initialize your models, controllers and services, and optional views as an example.

 Models should extend <code>fw.core.ModelCore</code><br>
 Controllers should extend <code>fw.core.ControllerCore</code><br>